NunooFerreira/Tese-edos/README.md

-# Knative Function Autoscaling Analysis Toolkit
+# Knative Function Autoscaling Analysis

 A comprehensive toolkit for analyzing, testing, and visualizing Knative Function autoscaling behavior.
 This project focuses on understanding autoscaling patterns, detecting potential attacks, and implementing mitigation strategies, while monitoring performance and costs.